 - What do you hope to achieve as a social worker?

 Which pieces of legislation do you think are important to this role?

 Recruiters ask this question to gauge your understanding of the legal obligations of a social worker.

-Before your interview it's incredibly important to review relevant legislation and policy as it's highly likely that you'll be asked at least one question about it.
+Before your interview it's important to review relevant legislation and policy, as it's highly likely that you'll be asked at least one question about it.
 It's also essential that you're up-to-date with current research and debates, as well as the wider happenings of the social work sector.
 Visiting sites such as Community Care and Social Care Institute for Excellence can help you to keep up to date.

 You may also be asked:

 - What is currently happening in social work policy and how could this affect your work?